source-solutions/system-280se/README.md

 ## RUN BASIC application framework

-System 1 provides a framework for converting a BASIC program into an application.
+System 1 provides a framework for converting a BASIC program into an application in the form of the `RUNBASIC` app.